 If your spouse is a nonresident alien, you have two options:

 - Treat your spouse as a resident alien for tax purposes.
-If you choose this option, you can file a joint tax return with your spouse.
-You will get the exemption for your spouse, but all your spouse's worldwide income will be taxed by the United States.
+If you choose this option, you can file a joint tax return with your spouse and have an increased standard deduction.
+You increase your standard deduction, but all your spouse's worldwide income will be taxed by the United States.

 - Treat your spouse as a nonresident alien for tax purposes.
 If you choose this option, you cannot file a joint tax return.
 You must file with a status of "married filing separately."
-You may still be able to claim an exemption for your spouse, but only if that spouse has no income from U.S. sources and cannot be claimed as a dependent on anyone else's tax return.
+If your spouse has no income from U.S. sources and cannot be claimed as a dependent on anyone else's tax return, your will likely be eligible to claim your spouse as a dependent on your return.

 Consider spouse's worldwide income